A-Z of Worker Help

 Discrimination is the unfair treatment of a person because of who they are or characteristics they possess.
 It is against the law in the UK for an employer to discriminate against a person based on a number of 'protected characteristics'.

-Find information from on gov.uk, on the different types of discrimination and your right not to be discriminated against in work.
+Find information from GOV.UK, on the different types of discrimination and your right not to be discriminated against in work.

 Establishing your employment status is crucial for determining whether you should pay tax under PAYE and your eligibility for certain employment law rights.

-You can read more about employment status in the JobsAware guidance here.
+You can read more about employment status in the JobsAware guidance.

-Find information from gov.uk on safe working in education, childcare and children's social care.
+Find information from GOV.UK on safe working in education, childcare and children's social care settings during the coronavirus outbreak.

 There are three main labour market enforcement bodies – HMRC National Minimum Wage/National Living Wage (NMW/NLW), Gangmasters and Labour Abuse Authority (GLAA), Employment Agency Standards Inspectorate (EAS).

 Beyond these, other bodies play an important role too.
-These include the Health and Safety Executive - you can read more about Occupational Health and HMRC (tax) further into this A-Z
+These include HMRC (tax) and the Health and Safety Executive (HSE), as well as trade unions - you can read more about HSE Occupational Health and HMRC (tax) further into this A-Z. For information on the vital role played by trade unions, go to the TUC website.

 Fraud is defined as the deliberate use of deception or dishonesty to disadvantage or cause loss (usually financial) to another person or party.

-HMRC have a tax evasion hotline, which can be used by workers to inform HMRC on the doubtful tax dealings of their hirers.
+HMRC have an online fraud reporting facility which can be used by workers to inform HMRC on the doubtful tax dealings of their hirers.

 JobsAware defines the “UK Gig Economy” as the area of the Labour Market in the UK which does not involve permanently employed workers; including but not limited to temporary agency workers, self-employed contractors and those who work flexibly for an organisation which is not necessarily their employer.